-Advanced energy technology stimulus investments are aligned with state energy, environmental, and climate policies.
+Advanced energy technology stimulus investments are aligned with state energy, environmental, and economic policies.
 While this report focuses on economic impacts of advanced energy investments, there are clear and substantial additional benefits in directing stimulus dollars in this way.
-The primary and most obvious of these is the contribution of such investments to the decarbonization of Nevada's energy systems.
-Virtually every dollar of investment studied in this report - public and private - increases the production and use of energy without emissions of greenhouse gases, and builds the energy system infrastructure needed to continue progress toward a carbon-free economy.
-In addition, advanced energy investments help reduce the combustion of fossil fuels, leading to significant improvements in air quality, particularly in heavily industrialized environmental justice communities.
-Directing stimulus dollars in a way that hits this target while inducing private investment that can help the state meet its climate and social objectives in a way that maintains and grows economic productivity and jobs.
+The primary and most obvious of these is the contribution of such investments to the transitioning of West Virginia's energy systems to those using advanced energy technologies, and the resulting benefits to jobs and Gross State Product that the state experiences, including those benefitting in-state manufacturing.
+Virtually every dollar of investment studied in this report - public and private - increases the production and use of energy based on newer technologies and builds an energy system infrastructure that can progress toward an advanced energy economy.
+In addition, advanced energy investments can lead to significant improvements in air quality, particularly in heavily industrialized communities like those in West Virginia.
+Directing stimulus dollars in a way that hits this target while inducing private investment that can help the state meet its economic and social objectives in a way that maintains and grows economic productivity and jobs.